-A compliant merchant will ensure that any customer using their checkout flow is who they say they are, or has authorised a third party to use their details by following the implemented authentication measures.
+A compliant merchant will ensure that any customer using their checkout flow is who they say they are, or has authorised a third party to use their details by following the implemented authentication protocols.

 Who Does It Apply To?

-If 3D Secure 2.0 Exists, Then What Is 3D Secure 1.0?
+If 3D Secure 2.0 exists, then What Is 3D Secure 1.0?

-Where 3D Secure 2.0 Differs:
+Where 3D Secure 2.0 differs:

 3D secure 2.0 streamlines the payment process by initiating the multiple factor authentication path in three seamlessly different ways - each tailorable to the consumer journey.